 Studies the concepts and theories of economic valuation and practicing economic valuation models and techniques to improve the selection of alternative policies for the exploitation of aquatic resources

 30. Bioeconomic of Fishery Resources IMP21324 2 SKS

-This course contains bioeconomic knowledge, from the history, concepts, underlying theories, bioeconomic models and bioeconomic-based policies
+This course contains bioeconomic knowledge, from the history, concepts, underlying theories, bioeconomic models and bioeconomic-based policies of writing research reports.

 31. Research Method IMP21321 2 SKS